-A human heart.
-We enter not the worst, But one by God's renewing Spirit touched, A Christian heart, awaked from sleep of sin.
-What see'st thou here? what mark'st? observe it well: Will, passion, reason, hopes, fears, joy, distress, Peace, turbulence, simplicity, deceit, Good, ill, corruption, immortality; A temple of the Holy Ghost, and yet Oft lodging fiends; the dwelling-place of all The heavenly virtues, charity and truth, Humility, and holiness, and love ; And yet the common haunt of anger, pride, Hatred, revenge, and passions foul with lust : Allied to heaven, yet parleying oft with hell; A soldier listed in Messiah's band.
-Yet giving quarter to Abaddon's troops : With seraphs drinking from the well of life, And yet carousing in the cup of death : An heir of heaven, and walking thitherward, Yet casting back a covetous eve on earth : Emblem of strength and weakness! loving now.
-And now abhorring sin; indulging now.
-And now repenting sore ; rejoicing now.
-With joy unspeakable, and full of glory ; Now weeping bitterly, and clothed in dust : A man willing to do, and doing not; Doing, and willing not; embracing what He hates, what most he loves abandoning: Half saint, and sinner half : half life, half death : Commixture strange of heaven, and earth, and hell!
+Will, passion, reason, hopes, fears, joy, distress, Peace, turbulence, simplicity, deceit, Good, ill, corruption, immortality; A temple of the Holy Ghost, and yet Oft lodging fiends; the dwelling-place of all The heavenly virtues, charity and truth, Humility, and holiness, and love; And yet the common haunt of anger, pride, Hatred, revenge, and passions foul with lust; Allied to heaven, yet parleying oft with hell; A soldier listed in Messiah's band, Yet giving quarter to Abaddon's troops; With seraphs drinking from the well of life, And yet carousing in the cup of death;

+An heir of heaven, and walking thitherward,

+Yet casting back a covetous eye on earth;

+Emblem of strength, and weakness; loving now,

+And now abhorring sin; indulging now,

+And now repenting sore; rejoicing now,

+With joy unspeakable, and full of glory;

+Now weeping bitterly, and clothed in dust;

+A man willing to do, and doing not;

+Doing, and willing not; embracing what

+He hates, what most he loves abandoning;

+Half saint, and sinner half; half life, half death;

+Commixture strange of heaven, and earth, and hell!

 What see'st thou here? what mark'st?
-A battlefield;
+A battlefield,

-Two banners spread, two dreadful fronts of war, In shock of opposition fierce engaged.
-God, angels, saw whole empires rise in arms, Saw kings exalted, heard them tumbled down, And others raised-and heeded not: but here, God, angels, looked; God, angels, looked; angels, fought; and Hell, With all his legions, fought; here error fought With truth, with darkness light, and life with death; And here, not kingdoms, reputations, worlds, Were won; the strife was for eternity, The victory was never-ending bliss, The badge, a chaplet from the Tree of life.
+Two banners spread, two dreadful fronts of war In shock of opposition fierce, engaged.

+God, angels, saw whole empires rise in arms,

+Saw kings exalted, heard them tumbled down,

+And others raised,-and heeded not; but here,

+God, angels, looked; God, angels, fought; and Hell,

+With all his legions, fought; here error fought

+With truth, with darkness light, and life with death;

+And here, not kingdoms, reputations, worlds,

+Were won; the strife was for eternity,

+The victory was never-ending bliss, The badge, a chaplet from the tree of life.
-While thus, within, contending armies strove, While thus, the Christian had his troubles too: For, as by God's unalterable laws, And ceremonial of the heaven of heavens, Virtue takes place of all, and worthiest deeds Sit highest at the feast of bilss; on earth, The opposite was fashion's rule polite.
-Virtue the lowest place at table took, Or served, or was shut out; the Christian still Was mocked, derided, persecuted, slain; And slander, worse than mockey, or sword, Or death, stood nightly by her horrid forge, And fabricated lies to stain his name, And wound his peace; but still he had a source Of happiness, that men could neither give

-Nor take away.
-The avenues that led To immortality before him lay; He saw, with faith's far-reaching eye, the fount Of life, his Father's house, his Saviour God, And borrowed thence to help his present want.
+While thus, within, contending armies strove, Without, the Christian had his troubles too.
+For, as by God's unalterable laws.
+And ceremonial of the Heaven of Heavens.
+Virtue takes place of all, and worthiest deeds Sit highest at the feast of bliss; on earth, The opposite was fashion's rule polite.
+Virtue the lowest place at table took, Or served, or was shut out; the Christian still Was mocked, derided, persecuted, slain : And Slander, worse than mockery, or sword, Or death, stood nightly by her horrid forge, And fabricated lies to stain his name.
+And wound his peace; but still he had a source Of happiness, that men could neither give Nor take away.
+The avenues that led To immortality before him lay.
+He saw, with faith's far-reaching eye, the fount Of life, his Father's house, his Saviour God, And borrowed thence to help his present want.

-Encountered thus with enemies, without, Within, like bark that meets opposing winds And floods, this way, now that, she steers athwart, Tossed by the wave, and driven by the storm; But still the pilot, ancient at the helm, The harbour keeps in eye; and after much Of danger past, and many a prayer rude, He ruus her safely in: so was the man Of God beset, so tossed by adverse winds; And so his eye upon the land of life He kept.
-Virtue grew daily stronger, sin Decayad; his enemies repulsed, retired; Till, at the stature of a perfect man In Christ arrived, and with the Spirit filled, He zained the harbour of eternal rest.
+Encountered thus with enemies, without,

+Within, like bark that meets opposing winds

+And floods, this way, now that, she steers athwart,

+Tossed by the wave, and driven by the storm;

+But still the pilot, ancient at the helm,

+The harbour keeps in eye; and after much

+Of danger past, and many a prayer rude,

+He runs her safely in: so was the man

+Of God beset, so tossed by adverse winds;

+And so his eye upon the land of life

+He kept.
+Virtue grew daily stronger, sin

+Decayed; his enemies, repulsed, retired;

+Till at the stature of a perfect man

+In Christ arrived, and with the Spirit filled,

+He gained the harbour of eternal rest.